Drinking with the gods

 From 9th April to 29th August 2021

 Open during the Cité du Vin's opening hours

 Wine: drink of gods, drink of men...

-Cité du Vin deals with mythology in its 4th temporary artistic exhibition: Drinking with the gods from 9th April to 29th August 2021.
+Cité du Vin deals with mythology in its 4th temporary artistic exhibition: Drinking with the gods as soon as the Cité du Vin reopen to 29th August 2021.
 Through a journey marked out by contemporary sound and visual effects, Drinking with the gods highlights the close ties established by Graeco-Roman civilisation between wine, gods and men.
 The exhibition lets us discover the many faces of Dionysus, the chief god of wine, and the wealth of rituals associated with him.

 Drinking with the gods presents around fifty antique works (including some special loans from the Louvre Museum and the National Archaeological Museum of Athens) and three monumental creations specially designed for the exhibition by street artists.
 An exhibition produced by the Foundation for Wine Culture and Civilisations alongside Jean-Yves Marin, exhibition curator and museologist.